 Try to be at your baby’s eye level when playing with them.
 This may mean sitting or lying on the floor in order to be face to face with them.
 It’s much easier this way to join in with their play and for them to see, hear and interact with you.
 You don’t always need physical toys, babies love peekaboo and tickle games as well as action songs and rhymes.
 Turn the TV and radio off whilst playing to help them focus all of their attention on you and playing.
 It’s also a good idea to silence mobile devices so you can give them your undivided attention.
 For more information on technology and language development, listen to our Podcast

-in our members area.
+in our Learning Zone.

 Meal and feed times